By John O'Rourke July 28, 2020

 Although there were some earlier usages, business intelligence (BI) as it's understood today evolved from the decision support systems (DSS) used in the 1960s through the mid-1980s.
 Then in 1989, Howard Dresner (a former Gartner analyst) proposed "business intelligence" as an umbrella term to describe "concepts and methods to improve business decision making by using fact-based support systems."
 In fact, Mr. Dresner is often referred to as the "father of BI."
 (I'm still trying to identify and locate the "mother of BI" to get the full story.)

-The more modern definition provided by Wikipedia describes BI as “a set of strategies and technologies used by enterprises for the data analysis of business information.”
+The more modern definition provided by Wikipediadescribes BI as "a set of strategies and technologies used by enterprises for the data analysis of business information."
 To put it more plainly, BI is mainly a set of tools or a platform focused on information delivery and typically driven by the information technology (IT) department.
-The term “business intelligence” is still used today, although it’s often paired with the term “business analytics,” which I’ll talk about in a minute.
+The term "business intelligence" is still used today, although it's often paired with the term "business analytics," which I'll talk about in a minute.

 Along Came Business Performance Management (CPM vs. BI)